Court of Ecclesiastical Causes Reserved

 The Court of Ecclesiastical Causes Reserved is an appellate court within the hierarchy of ecclesiastical courts of the Church of England.
 Hearing cases involving church doctrine, ceremony, or ritual, the court has jurisdiction over both the Province of Canterbury and the Province of York.
+Appeals from the court are heard in a Commission of Review.

 Activity

-The Court of Ecclesiastical Causes Reserved was created in 1963 with appellate jurisdiction in matters of doctrine, ritual or ceremonial.
+The Court of Ecclesiastical Causes Reserved was created in 1963 by the Ecclesiastical Jurisdiction Measure 1963 with appellate jurisdiction in matters of doctrine, ritual or ceremonial.

 Complaints against priests or deacons may be vetoed by their bishop and those against a bishop by the appropriate archbishop.
 Before a case is heard, a preliminary enquiry by a committee decides whether there is a case to answer.
 In the case of a priest or deacon, the Committee of Inquiry consists of the diocesan bishop, two members of the Lower House of Convocation of the province, and two diocesan chancellors.
 There are other provisions where the accused is a bishop.

 If the committee allows the case to proceed, the Upper House of Convocation appoints a complainant against the accused in the Court for Ecclesiastical Causes Reserved, where the procedure resembles that of an assize court exercising jurisdiction but without a jury.
 However, the court sits with five advisers chosen from panels of theologians or liturgiologists.

 As of 2012, the court has sat in only two cases: